Guimill/Guimill/README.md

 - 👋 Hi, I’m @Guimill
-- 👀 I’m interested in Data analysis and spatial analysis and design
+- 👀 I’m interested in Data analysis, spatial analysis and design
-- 🌱 I’m currently learning web design, db and IA
+- 🌱 I’m currently learning web design, db management, fullstack and I did a lot of data analysis during my master degree in eco engineering
 - 💞️ I’m looking for what we call an "apprentissage" in web design / FullStack around Nantes
 - 📫 How to reach me : guillaume.milleret@gmail.com